ellisv/oxid-console/README.md

 }
 ```

 Migration handler can run migrations with your given timestamp *(if no timestamp provided than it assumes timestamp as current timestamp)*.
-Inside it saves *(in generated `cache/migrations.cache` file)* which migration queries were executed and knows which migration queries go up or go down.
+Inside it saves which migration queries were executed and knows which migration queries go up or go down.

 Once we generated this file we run `php oxid migrate`